 This is one of the best series that Apple TV has to offer, just for the premise.
 I mean, have we ever asked ourselves what if the Russians had gotten there first?
 I know I haven’t.
 And the lengths they go to show how life would have changed for not just NASA but the country as a whole are extremely engrossing.
-Joel Kinnaman from Suicide Squad and Michael Dorman from The Invisible Man star in this two-season series, with a third season ordered and on the way.
+Joel Kinnaman from Suicide Squad and Michael Dorman from The Invisible Man star in this three season-series, with a fourth on the way.
 Check it out if you ever want to wonder what life would be like.
 I always adore a good “what-if?”

 Since this is an anthology series, one of my favorite things is that there are different plots, characters, and tales each time.
 Dylan O’Brien, Victoria Pedretti, and Josh Holloway are just an example of the several actors and actresses they pulled in to make this show run.
 And trust me when I say you will be thoroughly entertained by each new narrative they present to you.
 With only one season, it’s a quick and easy binge.

 Your Daily Blend of Entertainment News

 Big nerd and lover of Game of Thrones/A Song of Ice and Fire.
 Will forever hate season eight.
 Superhero and horror geek.
 And please don't debate me on The Last of Us 2, it was amazing!